 Adjustable plyo box is more advanced plyometric jump box because you can adjust the heights, hence make it harder for yourself.
 Adjustable plyo boxes are highly durable as normally they're made out of steel.

-So get the basics down before moving on to advanced plyometric routines.
+My advice is to get the basics down before moving on to advanced plyometric training.
 Over time, you'll see a dramatic improvement in your mobility, and ultimately be more elastic and always ready for a quick start.
-I'm sure that greater mobility is not just what an athlete desires!
-And if you liked this article then make sure to check out the one on calisthenics.
-It's also non-classical gym but very effective!